Bastion IX

 Design

 The final design is an abstract copy of the North Gate without the city walls.
-The size of the gate was assumed based on archival research, building history research and archaeological research.
+The size of the gate was assumed based on archival, building history and archaeological research.
 The grid lines are derived from the corners in the outlines of the old tower foundations, producing irregular spacings between the wooden elements.
 Large diagonals form a large X through the orthogonal structure, and double as wind bracing and stringers for the staircases.
 The lower stairs take the visitors up to an observation deck, via a central suspended platform in the heart of the tower.

 By subtly adding light, sound and texture to the timber structure of the gate tower, further information about the site’s history and relevance is transferred to its visitors.
 In addition, a line has been included in the final design that marks the approach route of the Geuzen in 1572.
 By creating intermediate levels in the surrounding levee walls, a theater setting is created, which can be used for events or as a place to stay.